 If you bring children to the 11 a.m. service, the greeter will direct you to the classroom where children are signed into Sunday School.

 At the conclusion of the service, the children are brought into the Sanctuary for a brief dialogue about what they learned that day.
 You will sign them out at that time.
 Alternately, your children are welcome to stay with you during the service.
-The Youth of Unity (14–18 year olds) generally do not participate in the Sunday service unless they are making presentation or it is a Sunday in which there are no youth programs so that the church may worship together as one body.
+The Youth of Unity (9th - 12th grades) generally do not participate in the Sunday service unless they are making presentation or it is a Sunday in which there are no youth programs so that the church may worship together as one body.

 Our Sunday services are best summed up as “music, meditation, message.”
-The music will vary between our in-house band (New Day), the choir, guest performers/soloists, and some congregation-wide singing which will always have the lyrics projected on screen.
+The music will vary between our in-house music director (Amy Conley), the Unity chorus, guest performers/soloists including the New Day band, and some congregation-wide singing which will have the lyrics projected on screen.
 A guided meditation will last 5–10 minutes, followed by the minister’s main message.

 We invite you to join us after the service for coffee and light refreshments in the atrium.
 Here you'll have a chance to meet others, ask questions, and pick up materials about upcoming events and ongoing activities within our spiritual community.